Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 Yeah.

-asked for that to be in and he um he was telling the story that the first time he heard him
+and he was telling the story that the first time he heard him

-He felt like just like just real buzzed by listening to it.
+just real buzzed by listening to it

-And he's like, yeah, he's just been a big fan ever since.
+and he's like, yeah, he's just been a big fan ever since.

 Whoa.

-If you just heard one song, you're like, oh, my God, it's you.
+If you just heard one song, you're like, oh my God, it's you.

 How the fuck would you know?

-Are they all wearing Pantera T-shirts?
+Are they all wearing Pantara t-shirts?

-Mr. Pantera's.
+Mr. Pantarres.

 I just heard your song and they're like, Jim Carrey?